Back to Blog

 10 min read

 I love Docker.
 I use it for almost everything on my Unraid server.
+They all run in containers because it’s efficient and clean.
 But for Home Assistant?
 I treat it differently.
-Here is why I run HAOS as a VM, and how to set it up.

 I don’t run Home Assistant in a Docker container.
 I run the full Home Assistant Operating System (HAOS) as a Virtual Machine (VM) directly on Unraid.
+Here is exactly why I made that choice, and how you can spin it up securely in about 10 minutes.

 Why VM over Docker?